New: KAMRA Corneal Inlay for Reading Vision

 As with any eye procedure, healing is a process.
 Adhering to your doctor’s recovery instructions will accelerate your progress.
 It is important to remember that the amount and pace of near vision improvement varies by individual.
 While some patients see an improvement within the first week to a month, others may require additional time to heal.
 Most patients resume normal activities and return to work within 24-48 hours.

-To enhance your recover and near vision improvement, you should:
+To enhance your recovery and near vision improvement, you should:

 - Avoid using your reading glasses

-- Take your medication as prescried by Dr. Hersh, including artificial tears
+- Take your medication as prescribed by Dr. Hersh, including artificial tears

 - Keep your follow-up appointments with the office